mohamed-ahmed-15/mohamed-ahmed-15/README.md

 - 🏢 I'm an Information Security Engineer and As a IT Department student at Kafr El-Sheikh University.
 - 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience in C#, Networking, CCNA, linux(onion,ubuntu), SOC Analysts Tier 1 defensive security operations.
+- 💬 Ask me about my experience in C#, Networking, CCNA, Linux OS(onion, ubuntu) And SOC Analysts Tier 1 defensive security operations.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.

 ### Connect with Me :